 2) With a branded ‘From address’ for example @institution.edu

-OTB DKIM is currently supported only for exlibrisgroup.com domain.
-Emails sent from our cloud with a ‘From address’ domain of @exlibrisgroup.com should not be marked as suspicious as they are signed using DKIM and Ex Libris has a DMARC policy stating that any emails that are received that do not have a DKIM signature should be rejected.
-Please note that both the SMTP Envelope ‘From address’ as well as the ‘header.from address’ must use the exlibrisgroup.com domain.
+DKIM is currently supported for both of the above methods.
+Emails sent from our cloud with a ‘From address’ domain of @exlibrisgroup.com should not be marked as suspicious as they are signed using DKIM and Ex Libris has a DMARC policy.
+Please note that both the SMTP Envelope ‘From address’ as well as the ‘header.from address’ must use the same domain.
 The SMTP Envelope from address is configured in the Mail Handling integration profile and the header.from address is configured on each individual letter that is sent out.
 More information on configuring outgoing mail can be found here.

-We are currently not supporting DKIM for custom institutional domains, but you may want to consider contributing to the existing idea exchange item (https://ideas.exlibrisgroup.com/forums/308173-alma/suggestions/44722033-dkim-for-institutional-domain).
-If you want to have a DKIM-compliant setup with a custom domain, you currently need to configure the Alma mail integration profile with the “"Send using institution email relay" option, and implement DKIM on your institutional email relay.
+If you want to have a DKIM-compliant setup with a custom domain, the recommended method is to configure the Alma mail integration profile with the "Send using institution email relay" option and implement DKIM on your institutional email relay.

 Emails sent from Ex Libris that are branded with the institution’s domain can be implemented securely in the following two ways:

-ii) Configure the email to be sent from the Ex Libris cloud and be authenticated using the “Sender Policy Framework” (SPF).
+ii) Configure the email to be sent from the Ex Libris cloud and be authenticated using the “Sender Policy Framework” (SPF) and DKIM.